 Imagine if you will.
 It is seven o’clock on a misty Dartmoor morning in early May.
 The camp has been awake since five, a nervous breakfast has been eaten, sleeping bags have been stuffed back into rucksacks, feet have been strapped up, boots have been laced team and the snaking queue of over two thousand young people has been joined.

 The start is magnificent but quickly over.
 A prayer, a cannon and a helicopter fly-past and two thousand young bodies swarm purposefully across the moor.
 Their adults are left behind; and this is the magic of Ten Tors, these young people aged between 14 and 19, in teams of six, will be alone on Dartmoor for the next two days.
-They will walk carrying everything that they need for 35, 45 or 55 miles depending on their age and experience, they will clock in at ten different tors plus some additional checkpoints, they will feed themselves and they will wild camp.
+400 teams will walk carrying everything that they need for 35 miles, 45 miles or a gruelling 55 miles depending on their age and experience.
+They will clock in at ten different tors plus some additional safety checkpoints, they will feed themselves and they will wild camp.

 Training for the Ten Tors Challenge is vigorous.
 From the autumn onwards you will see fully kitted up teams of youngsters criss-crossing Dartmoor.
-With the event being at the start of May, weather can be unpredictable and leaders have to ensure that their youngsters are capable of navigating with map and compass across open moorland and, if necessary, in poor visibility.
+With the event being at the start of May, weather can be unpredictable, often with high winds.
+Team leaders have to ensure that their youngsters are capable of navigating with map and compass across open moorland and, if necessary, in poor visibility.
 Wild camping training takes place throughout the winter and many wake up to ice-encrusted tents.
 Teams are expected to quickly become independent and take responsibility for themselves and each other.
 Mental stamina is as important as physical.
 Each will come to a point where they think that they can’t carry on.

 Make no mistake, this is a tough challenge; but it brings worthwhile rewards.
 Over the years, phrases such as, “The best thing I have ever done!”
 And “I can’t believe I did it!” have been uttered to me from youngsters with bleeding, blistered feet and from adults who took part in their youth and still marvel at the experience.